gerph/riscos-presenter/rougol/speaker-notes.md

 * The back end service uses a python module which handles RISC OS extension data in Zip files.
 I open sourced that a while back.

-* Tools - The tool is JFPatch itself.
+* Tools - The tool that runs is JFPatch itself.
 JFPatch was one of the easiest things to change for this environment.
 It needed a way to pass the built binary out to the caller - previously it just wrote to whatever file you supplied.
 Within the service it uses a new option to copy the output to the clipboard using the ClipboardHolder module.
 The back end code can then return the built binary to the user.

 * JFPatch itself is written in BASIC which is tedious to work with on non-RISC OS systems, so all the source files are stored in text form and tokenised with a new tool I created.
+You saw an example of the tool being built in an earlier slide.

 ---